A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Problem Formulation

 \section{Problem Formulation}

 In this section, we provide relevant details of the problem formulation used by the plasma applications considered in this work.
-We begin with a discussion of the Vlasov-Maxwell system, which is the most general model used in this work, in section \ref{subsec:2 VM-system}.
+We begin with a discussion of the relativistic Vlasov-Maxwell system, which is the most general model used in this work, in section \ref{subsec:2 VM-system}.
 Then, once we have introduced the model, we discuss the treatment of the fields in section \ref{subsec:Maxwell Lorenz}, which expresses Maxwell's equations in terms of potentials.
 In this work, the fields are cast as wave equations through the Lorenz gauge condition.
 The generalized momentum formulation used for the particles is presented in section \ref{subsec:2 Particle formulation}.
+We introduce components of the system in their dimensional form and provide their corresponding non-dimensionalizations in Appendix \ref{app:Non-dim}, with the latter being used in the implementation.
 We then conclude the section with a brief summary to emphasize the key aspects of the proposed formulation.